 Volunteer Faculty

-Our world renowned Volunteer Faculty are the heartbeat of our training programs, both on the Flying Eye Hospital and in partner hospitals around the world.
-For nearly 40 years the keystone of our work has been to teach and train eye teams to fight blindness on their own - we couldn't do it without their hard work and dedication.
+Our world-renowned Volunteer Faculty are the heartbeat of our training programs, both on the Flying Eye Hospital and in partner hospitals around the world.
+For more than 40 years the keystone of our work has been to teach and train local eye teams to provide quality eye care—we couldn't do it without their hard work and dedication.

 This is the very reason Orbis was formed - to provide ongoing training and support.
 Comprised of world leading experts in eye health, our global force of over 400 volunteer ophthalmologists, nurses, anesthesiologists and biomedical engineers from over 30 countries, share their skills with local teams to help improve the level of eye care for generations to come.
 We're proud to say nearly 20% of these selfless volunteers are Canadian!